tomoakin/UMI_SC/README.md

               --submit -v

 Note "adapters.fa" is a path to a file containing the adapter sequences you are to trim.
 Please refer to trimmomatic manual for the how to specify the options.
+To invoke trimmomatic, java should be in the PATH.

 ## Input data
 As input data, this program requires sequence and sample information files.